sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 }}}

 == Vigenère Cipher ==
-by Holly Paige Chaos, Rebecca Lauren Miller, and Katherine Stange
+by Holly Paige Chaos, Rebecca Lauren Miller, Katherine Stange

 Using a secret code word, encrypt each letter by shifting it the corresponding letter in the code word. -EG